-35.6 QS - Quad Speed
+33.4 QS - Quad Speed

 Due to the small number of available devices that use sample rates up to 192 kHz, but even more due to a missing real world application (CD...), Quad Speed has had no broad success so far.
-An implementation of the ADAT format as double S/MUX results in only two channels per optical output.
-There are few devices using this method.
+An implementation of the ADAT format as double S/MUX (S/MUX4) results in only two channels per optical output.
+Devices using this method are few.